PimW/Time-Series-Anomaly-Detection/README.md

 The algorithm then uses the compression to calculate a score of the compressibility of each point in the time-series.
 If the compressibility of a sequence of points is low for a certain sequence then an anomaly  is detected.

 ## Data
-The data used to run the algorithm is noise website activity data.
+The data used to run the algorithm is noisy website activity data.

 ## References
 See PDF